agoravoting/election-orchestra-puppet/README.md

     $ git clone https://github.com/agoraciudadana/election-orchestra-puppet.git

-### Install the puppet-python module

-    $ cd election-orchestra-puppet/modules
-    $ git clone git://github.com/stankevich/puppet-python.git python
-    $ cd ..

 ### Edit your configuration

 The basic configuration of your authority will be in election-orchestra-puppet/manifests/init.pp.
 Take a look at it and edit accordingly.
+See more information below in the "Edit Configuration section" for Standalone installation (the configuration settings are the same).

 ### Run